m5c/EthereumGuide/ethereum-guide.md

 ## Smart Contracts

-*Everything you need to know any many more code examples [here](https://web3j.readthedocs.io/en/latest/smart_contracts.html)*
+*Everything you need to know and many more code examples [here](https://web3j.readthedocs.io/en/latest/smart_contracts.html)*

 A smart contract is a program that resides in the blockchain.
 We therefore hold strong guarantees for its integrity and can trust into the correctness of generated outputs.